Hitha-Sunil/Elevate-Labs-Internship/HR Analytics – Predict Employee Attrition/README.md

 # Project Overview

-This HR Analytics project identifies patterns influencing employee attrition and retention.
-It helps organizations design data-driven retention strategies.
+This HR Analytics project aims to identify key factors that influence employee attrition and visualize actionable insights through an interactive Power BI dashboard.
+The goal is to help HR teams make informed, data-driven retention decisions by integrating predictive analytics with clear, visual storytelling.

 # Dataset